henry-tujia/FL-AlgoForge/README.md

 🔧 Use the following steps to install the project:

-1. Clone the repository: `git clone https://github.com/your/repository.git`
+1. Clone the repository: `git clone https://github.com/henry-tujia/FL-AlgoForge.git`
-2. Navigate to the project directory: `cd repository`
+2. Navigate to the project directory: `cd FL-AlgoForge`
+3. Install [hatch](https://github.com/pypa/hatch) and initialize the project: `pip install hatch&&hatch new --init`
+4. Switch Python environment: `hatch shell`.
-3. Install dependencies: `pip install -r requirements.txt`
+5. Install  and dependencies: `pip install -r requirements.txt`

 ## Quick Start

 🚀 Follow the steps below to quickly get started:

-1. Start the central server and initialize the federated learning environment.
+1. Set the dataset directory in `configs/datasets/cifar10.yaml` (recommended for quick start with Cifar10).
-2. Launch client processes for training using multiprocessing.
+2. Launch training using multiprocessing: `python main.py method=fedavg models=resnet8`.
-3. Perform model aggregation with the central server.
-4. Refer to the provided example code to understand how to use the repository effectively.
+3. Check the results in the `logs` folder or use wandb to track the results.

 ## Usage

 📘 Detailed instructions on how to use the repository:

-1. Configuration: Customize the settings, including parameters and environment variables, to fit your requirements.
+1. Configuration: Customize the settings by changing the YAML files in the `configs/` directory.
+These files contain parameters and federated settings that can be adjusted to fit your requirements.

-2. API Interfaces: Familiarize yourself with the available API interfaces for communication and data exchange.
-3. Custom Operations: Learn how to implement and use custom operations to extend the functionality of the federated learning process.
+2. Dataset Partitioning: To implement custom dataset partitioning, modify the dataset code in `src/data_preprocessing/${dataset}/data_loader.py`.
+This file handles the data loading process, and you can modify it to support your desired data splitting method.
+Currently, it supports partitioning client subdatasets based on the dataset's indices (`idxs`).

+3. Algorithm Customization: To customize the algorithm, you can inherit from the `Base_Client` and `Base_Server` classes defined in `src/methods/base.py`.
+By inheriting from these base classes, you can make the necessary modifications to tailor the algorithm to your specific requirements.

+Please refer to the respective files and directories mentioned above for detailed instructions, and make the necessary changes according to your needs.

 ## Architecture